spotinst/help/src/docs/connect-your-cloud-provider/first-account/azure.md

 # Connect Azure Subscription

-The procedures on this page describe how to connect your Microsoft Azure subscription to Spot by Netapp.
+The procedures on this page describe how to connect your Microsoft Azure subscription to Spot.
 The procedure assumes that you are following the instructions in the [onboarding wizard](connect-your-cloud-provider/first-account/?id=connect-azure), have already created your Spot organization or new account, and selected Azure as your cloud provider.

 ## Step 1: Connect to your Spot Account